-1.3 Competition Structure
+1.2 Competition Structure

-RoboSub includes the (1) Autonomy Challenge that demonstrates autonomous performance and safety; and (2) Design Documentation that presents each team's work and vehicle design.
+RoboSub includes (1) the Autonomy Challenge that demonstrates an AUV's autonomous performance and safety; and (2) Design Documentation that presents each team's work and vehicle design, and

-1.4 Eligibility
+1.3 Eligibility

 Student teams from anywhere in the world are eligible to participate.
-All teams must build an AUV to compete and may enter one or two vehicles in the competition. \
+All teams must build an AUV to compete and may enter one or two vehicles in the competition.

-\First-year teams are eligible to participate in RoboSub without an AUV.
+First-year teams are eligible to participate in RoboSub without an AUV.
 These teams are expected to participate in Design Documentation and send representatives on-site at the event as a learning experience.
 First-year teams are expected to indicate this option in their registration form.

-1.4.1 Eligibility Details & Team Composition
+1.3.1 Eligibility Details & Team Composition

 - Teams must be comprised of 75% or more full-time students.
 Student members are expected to make significant contributions to the engineering development cycle of their AUV. - The majority of team members must be college or high school students.
 Teams may also include middle school students.
-Interdisciplinary teams are encouraged. - Teams may be comprised of 25% or less alumni, industry, academic or government partners.
+Interdisciplinary teams are encouraged. - Teams may be comprised of 25% or less, mentors or advisors, alumni, industry, academic or government partners.